mariostavr/Boolean_Matrix_Multiplication/README.md

 1. Double click on file "Generator.m".
 The Matlab script will be shown.
 You can change the size of rows.
 2. Then you can run the code cell "Generate Arrays From Matlab".

 OR!
-You can upload the arrays that are already generated, into the folder that you create with code cell
+You can upload the array files that are already generated, into the folder that you create with code cell

 3. Now you can compile and run each code version.